reTHINK-project/dev-service-framework/docs/manuals/hyperty.md

 -	Hyperties are programmed in Javascript ECMA5/6, i.e. any existing device featuring a Browser or a NodeJS can be used today to execute Hyperties without requiring the installation of any new software.
 This means, **billions of devices** are already Hyperty enabled and ready to make part of reTHINK ecossystem.
 -	The User Identity associated to an Hyperty is decoupled from the Hyperty Service Provider.
 Ie Identity Management is handled under the scene and the Developer does not have to care about it and just have to focus on the development of Business Capabilities.
 This also means, the end-user has the power to decide which is the Identity to be securely associated to a certain Hyperty instance. *put link*
--	Hyperties cooperate and communicate each other via P2P Synchronisation of Hyperty JSON Data Objects supported by the novel Reporter - Observer communication pattern *put link*.
+-	Hyperties cooperate and communicate each other via P2P Synchronisation of Hyperty JSON Data Objects supported by the novel [Reporter - Observer communication pattern](p2p-data-sync.md).

 ![Reporter-Observer Communication Pattern](reporter-observer.png)